jackson097/iss_pas_k8s/README.md

 # K3D Local Registry
 K3D cannot pull images from your local docker registry.
 In this project, it assumes that a k3d registry has been created, linked to your cluster, and that the iss-pas and issdb images have been pushed to the local registry

-# How to Deploy To K3D
+# How to Deploy Project to K3D
-Inside the pasoe_image_create_and_deploy directory, run 'proant deploy'
+In the project directory, run 'helm install iss-pas iss-charts/ --values iss-charts/values.yaml'.
+This will create the Deployment, Service, Secret, and ConfigMap from the iss-charts/template files.

 # Create OEDB Image